-For thousands and thousands of years, the sea was the highway on this long, wild and beautiful coastline.
+For thousands of years, the sea was the motorway on this long, wild and beautiful coastline.

-650 kilometres of narrow winding roads, past small fishing villages and white sandy beach coves sheltered by mighty mountains.
+650 kilometres of narrow winding roads, through small fishing villages and white sandy beach coves sheltered by mighty mountains...

 On your journey northwards, you can sit back and relax in incredible surroundings on at least six ferries – more if you want to visit the islands.